sataaa/MethodTimesLogger/README.md

 # MethodTimesLogger

-A simple project with an aspect (com.phantomrod.aspectPhantomRodLogger) that logs every method call inside a specific package (com.phantomrod.*)
+A simple project with an aspect (com.phantomrod.aspect.PhantomRodLogger) that logs every method call inside a specific package (com.phantomrod.*)